jmsckv/EncDecMeta/readme.md

 . venv/bin/activate
 pip install --upgrade pip
 pip install encdecmeta
+# pip install -e . # uncomment to install in editable mode
 ```

 4. Specify $PROC_DATAPATH which should map to the preprocessed data.
 Below, in the section Data Layout, we describe in depth the naming conventions we expect.
 In the Docker container this env variable is automatatically set.
 It maps $CODEPATH/data/proc within the container to EncDecMeta/data/proc on your local disk.

 5. Specify $RESULTSPATH where any experimental results are being stored.
 In the Docker container this env variable is automatatically set.
-It maps $CODEPATH/results/ within the container to EncDecMeta/results on your local disk.
+It maps $CODEPATH/results within the container to EncDecMeta/results on your local disk.

-5. Run Experiments with `$CODEPATH/src/sample_and_train.py <YOUR_CONFIG.py>.` YOUR_CONFIG.py must me a .py file containing a dictionary named config.
-You can see the Python files in `$CODEPATH/src/configurations/` to learn about specifying a configuration dictionary.
+5. Run Experiments with `$CODEPATH/src/sample_and_train.py <YOUR_CONFIG.py>.` YOUR_CONFIG.py must be a .py file containing a dictionary named config.
+You can look at the Python files in `$CODEPATH/src/configurations/` to learn about specifying a configuration dictionary.

+## Example: U-Net

-For example, we can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows (see `src/configurations/unet.py`for more details).
+We can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows (see `src/configurations/unet.py`for more details).

 ```